Within Our Community

-Please use think link to read about our Rector Mark Pendleton’s ministry work at the Strafford County Department of Corrections.
+Please use this link to read about our Rector Mark Pendleton’s ministry work at the Strafford County Department of Corrections.

 Local Opportunities and Organizations:

 Seacoast Family Promise is Christ Church’s primary outreach ministry.
-During any given SFP week there are around 60 volunteer positions that need to be filled.
 We invite you to join us in answering God’s call to reach out in love to our neighbors in their need so that we can be assured of continuing this vital ministry.

 Our love and support for them during this difficult time allows them to focus on taking care of their families, finding jobs, practicing good health care, and many other important needs.

 Contact: Christine Nelson to learn more or get involved.